mattbryanking/GVSU-CIS350-JUMPERS/README.md

 ## Prerequisites

-The game must be ran on a windows machine, preferably with an aspect ratio wider than 16:10 (although the game will be formatted correctly and will run perfectly with any asepct ratio or resolution.
+The game must be ran on a windows, mac, or linux machine, preferably with an aspect ratio wider than 16:10 (although the game will be formatted correctly and will run perfectly with any aspect ratio or resolution.
 Any modern (or just non-ancient) hardware will run the game fine.

 ## Run Instructions